 The full scale =2000 mmWC

-the tolerance is 2000*0.025 = +/-50 mmWC,
+the tolerance limit is 2000*0.025 = +/-50 mmWC,

 The error of the DPLG based on calibration result at 1500 is 19.

-Same process of verification with the pressure gauge is applied.
+The same process of verification with the pressure gauge is applied.

 Take note that during verification, we follow a specification to determine the acceptance criteria.

 Because of verification, we confirmed that the DPLG is within manufacturer specification and therefore, re-calibration and/or adjustment is not needed.

 As we continue in this stage, we define again validation as “ensuring” the acceptability of the implemented measurement process.

 Which is in this example, the suitability of the tank to be used as a storage and monitoring for Liquid Oxygen (L0X)

 During validation, we will consider the entire system, where all the instruments installed are functioning to its specification, resulting in an output based on the intended purpose.